andreasschrade/andreasschrade.github.com/_posts/2015-02-16-android-tutorial-how-to-create-a-kiosk-mode-in-android.md

 }
 {% endhighlight %}

-Every 2 seconds the service checks, if your application is still in foreground.
-If not, it will immediately recreate your activity.
+Basically, the thread checks every two seconds if your application is running in foreground.
+If not, the thread will immediately recreate your activity.

 ### Prevent screen dimming